LingPeiHo/Ho_Taylor_Byrne-SpOOx-2.0/README.md

 ```
 python SpOOx/hyperion_pipeline.py make spatialstats_summary
 ```
 By default a limited number of tests are carried out.
-If you want more tests (see src/spatialstats), these can be specified in the pipeline.yaml  config with the spatialstats >functions parameter.
+The updated version of SpOOx contains the contacting cell network and neighbourhood PCF (see src/spatialstats), these can be specified in the pipeline.yaml  config with the spatialstats >functions parameter.
 In addition if you have annotated the clusters, you can use these annotations by creating a file (see src/spatialstats for the structure ) and specifying this with spatialstats annotations parameter e.g.
 ```
 spatialstats: